https-haley/Software-Engineering---Laser-Tag/README.md

 ## **Getting the Code:**

+First, open the provided Debian VM.
+Log in using username: student and password: student.

 ### If Git is not installed, install it first:

 Run these commands in the VM terminal.